axze-az/cftal/README.md

 Cftal is a c++-20 template based short vector library with specializations using intrinsic functions.
-Part of the library are vectorized elementary and some special functions (erf, erfc, tgamma, lgamma, j0, y0, j1 and y1) in double, single and half precision.
+Part of the library are vectorized elementary and some special functions (erf, erfc, tgamma, lgamma, j0, y0, j1 and y1) beeing part of the math library in double (binary64), single (binary32) and half (binary16) precision.
+The functions are probably faithfully rounded for double and single precision.
+Tests for a  subset of the numbers for single and double precision show faithfully rounding compared to mpfr.
-The elementary functions should be faithfully rounded.
+The elementary functions for half precision are faithfully round (if mpfr rounds correctly).

 Specializations for x86 processors with instructions set extensions up to AVX2 are implemented and tested.